cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ### Deriving the constant term of a polynomial

-Secret sharing requires "splitting" a secret, which is represented as a constant term of some polynomial `f` of degree `t`.
+Secret sharing requires "splitting" a secret, which is represented as a constant term of some polynomial `f` of degree `t-1`.
 Recovering the constant term occurs with a set of `t` points using polynomial interpolation, defined as follows.